shivmehra/terminal-assistant-main/README.md

 OpenAI: Choose from GPT-3.5-Turbo or GPT-4-Turbo models within the app.
 Estimated costs are shown after each response.
 Use !thanks to restart conversations and reduce costs.
 Ollama: Run the app with `--ollama` and specify your model name in .env (default: "gemma:2b").

+Modified code from https://github.com/jiberwabish/Terminal-Assistant to include the functionality of using local LLM models insted of just OpenAI ChatGPT.

 ## Installation and Setup

 1. **Python**: Ensure Python 3.10 or higher is installed on your system.